scottmmiller/Directives-Workshop/README.md

 Notice that we have removed ng-click because it is no longer necessary as we will be calling the getSongData() from the directive's scope key request.

 Now go ahead and setup the link block.
 This link block is very important when it comes to creating useful directives.
-It is through the link function that we ge access to three very important things the first is scope.
+It is through the link function that we get access to three very important things the first is scope.

-#####A note about scope
+##### A note about scope
 When we talk about scope we are often referring to what block of code we are currently residing in and it is through scope that we have access to our variables and functions.
 What is important to understand when working with directives is that we often want to make sure we have an isolated scope so we know that our directive can be modular and not dependent upon a function or variable inside of a parent scope.
 The directive needs to hold all of its own functionality.
 This concept is not to be confused with being unable to use or take in functions or variables from a controller or parent scope and manipulate them.
 Think about ng-repeat="item in list". ng-repeat is a directive that is taking in a $scope variable called list and iterating through each item in that array therefore it must have access to the controller where $scope.list is defined.

 Using scope appropriately and understanding how far down a scope tree you are can be confusing and difficult so it is okay to struggle with this concept.